kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 1. Improved preemption algorithm.

-   Instead of considering a single placement of a preemptor for a given set of victims, we may consider multiple different placements.
+   We expect that in the future the algorithm proposed in this KEP can be improved to limit the disruptions it causes.
+For example, instead of considering a single placement of a preemptor for a given set of victims, we may consider multiple different placements.
    This will have much bigger impact once kube-scheduler supports topology-aware scheduling.
-As a result, we're leaving it as a future extension - the algorithm can always be improved and will result in pretty local code changes.
+   As a result, we're leaving it as a future extension -the algorithm can always be improved and will result in pretty local code changes.

 1. Binary search during preemption